MobileFirstLLC/extension-cli/guide/guide/getting-started.md

 ### Default Project Organization

 Before you start using the CLI, inspect your project file structure.
-You can override most of these paths when specifying build and documentation settings, but this organization matches the CLI defaults:
+You can override most of these paths when specifying build and documentation settings, but this organization matches the CLI defaults.

+If you created an extension using the command above, your file structure will look like this.

 Path | Description
 --- | ---